-In conjunction with, or as an alternative to, 5-hydroxyindoleacetic acid (5-HIAA) or serum chromogranin A measurements as a first-line test in the diagnosis of carcinoid syndrome, including the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing
+In conjunction with, or as an alternative to first-order test in the differential diagnosis of isolated symptoms suggestive of carcinoid syndrome, in particular flushing (5-HIAA or serum chromogranin A measurements are first-line tests)

-As a second-line test (5-HIAA and serum chromogranin A measurement are first-line tests) in the follow-up of patients with known or treated carcinoid tumors
+Second-order test in the follow-up of patients with known or treated carcinoid tumors in whole blood specimens

 Serotonin (5-hydroxytryptamine: 5-HT) is synthesized from the essential amino acid tryptophan via the intermediate 5-hydroxytryptophan (5-HTP).
 5-HT production sites are the central nervous system (CNS), where it acts as a neurotransmitter, and neuroectodermal cells, chiefly gastrointestinal (GI) enterochromaffin cells (EC-cells).
 The CNS and peripheral 5-HT pools are isolated from each other.
 EC-cell production accounts for 80% of the body's 5-HT content.